ASmellyCat/CS61b/proj2/gitlet-design.md

 * When we commit, only the active branch and HEAD move.

 ### Class Commit
 #### Instance Variables
-* Message - contains the message of a commit.
+* message - The input message of this commit.
-* Timestamp - time at which a commit was created.
-Assigned bu the constructor.
+* date - The date of this commit created.
+* ParentID - SHA-1 ID of parent commit.
+* tracked - Map of tracked files with filepath as key and fileID(SHA1) as values.
-* Parent - the parent commit of a commit object.
+* commitID - SHA-1 ID of this commit.

-1. Field 1
-2. Field 2

 ### Class Blob
+#### Instance Variables
+* fileContents - the content of a file that converted into a blob.
+* fileID - the SHA-1 ID of a blob.
+* filePath - the absolute filepath of a blob.
+* currentFile - the source file of a blob.

+### Class StagingArea
-#### Fields
+#### Instance Variables

-1. Field 1
-2. Field 2

-## Algorithms

-## Persistence
+* added - Map of added blobs with filePath as key and blob as values.
+* removed - Set of removed files with file path as key.
+* tracked - Create a Staging object with specified parameters.